Scientific Name

 Etymology

-The specific epithet "minutum (min-YOO-tum)" is a neuter form of the Latin adjective "minutus," meaning "very small" or "little," and refers to the size of the body of this species.
+The specific epithet "minutum (min-YOO-tum)" means "very small, little, minute" and refers to the size of the body of this species.

 How to Grow and Care for Conophytum minutum